-The medial collateral ligament is a flat ligament on the inside (medial) of the knee that connects the tibia (lower leg bone) to the femur (thigh bone).
+The medial collateral ligament (sometimes called the tibial collateral ligament) is a flat ligament on the inside (medial) of the knee that connects the tibia (lower leg bone) to the femur (thigh bone).
 The medial collateral ligament is very important in providing stability to the knee joint.

-What are the Signs & Symptoms of Medial Collateral Ligament Injury?
+What are the Signs & Symptoms of a MCL Injury?

 - Rest & Immobilization: Once a MCL injury is diagnosed it is important that the affected area be rested immediately.
 Any further movement or stress will only aggravate the condition and prolong recovery.
 It is also important to keep the injured area as still as possible.